softmagnet/tp/docs/UserGuide.md

 ### Locating class by class name: `findclassname`
 <hr>

 Finds a class whose class name matches the given keywords.
+Note that you have to run `list` to display all the students again.

 Format:
 ```